Wills — Probate Administration & Probate Litigation

 During contested wills, relationships among the beneficiaries often are strained by emotions.
 Experienced legal counsel and representation can help resolve conflict and move the probate process forward.

-At the Dallas firm of The Nacol Law Firm PC, our probate lawyer Mark A. Nacol, offers more than three decades of experience in resolving probate matters and contested wills.
+At the Dallas firm of The Nacol Law Firm PC, our probate lawyers Mark A. Nacol and Julian Nacol, offer more than three decades of experience in resolving probate matters and contested wills.
 Our trusted legal counsel has assisted numerous clients throughout Texas.

-For more information on Texas probate law and will contests, from Dallas Probate Attorney Mark Nacol, visit our blog or contact us today at (972) 690-3333.
+For more information on Texas probate law and will contests, from Dallas Probate Attorneys Mark Nacol and Julian Nacol, visit our blog or contact us today at (972) 690-3333.